Michael concentrates his practice in the areas of corporate and securities law, including:

 - federal securities regulations under the Securities Act of 1933 and the Securities Exchange Act of 1934

 Michael also counsels and assists hospitals, nonprofit foundations, skilled nursing facilities, and other clients in handling overlapping business, financial, governance, and legal issues.
-For over 25 years, he has served as general counsel to Deborah Heart and Lung Center and Deborah Hospital Foundation in Browns Mills, NJ.
+For over 30 years, he has served as outside general counsel to Deborah Heart and Lung Center and Deborah Hospital Foundation in Browns Mills, NJ.

 From 2000 to 2008, Michael served as Chair of the firm's Corporate Department.
 From 2003 to 2006, Michael served as a member of the Executive Committee of Fox Rothschild.